10

 Olive Garden’s revived Never-Ending Pasta Pass became a voter ID flashpoint after the restaurant said the $100-plus-tax pass is personalized, nontransferable and usable only by the named passholder.
 The promotion, back for the first time since 2019, gives passholders 13 weeks of unlimited pasta, soup, salad and breadsticks.
 After Olive Garden told an X user the pass cannot be used to order for family or others at the table, conservatives and Trump administration accounts compared the chain’s photo ID requirement with voting rules in states that do not require photo identification.

-How outlets are covering this story: how much of the coverage argues a viewpoint, and the angles that emerged — built only from the analysis and opinion pieces, never from straight reporting.
+The arguments that emerged from this coverage — built only from the analysis and opinion pieces, never from straight reporting.
 Each dot is one article, placed by its outlet's bias — left to right.
 How to read our graphics →

-Pasta Pass ID
+Pasta Pass IDLeans Right

 Olive Garden requiring photo ID for its Never-Ending Pasta Pass shows how unreasonable Democratic resistance to voter ID laws is.
 Elections should have at least the same level of identity verification as a restaurant promotion, so voter ID requirements are needed to secure voting.